 If your blue badge is lost or stolen you must contact your local police station and report it.
 They will provide you with a police incident reference number.

-To request a replacement badge please email or write to the Blue Badge Administration Team at the address on the right advising us of the reason for the request, you must provide the following information:
+To request a replacement badge please email the Blue Badge Administration Team at the address on the right advising us of the reason for the request, you must provide the following information:

 You should return your badge if it is no longer required - this is to stop it being used illegally.